yguitton/training-material/topics/genome-annotation/tutorials/braker3/tutorial.md

 In this tutorial, the alignments from RNA-seq is already prepared.
 These data were obtained using the RNA STAR tool, the steps of which were described in the [Funannotate]({% link topics/genome-annotation/tutorials/funannotate/tutorial.md %}) tutorial.
-When using Braker3 with STAR to align RNA-Seq data, the **--outSAMstrandField intronMotif** parameter must be added to RNA STAR.
+When using Braker3 with STAR to align RNA-Seq data, the **--outSAMstrandField intronMotif** parameter must be added.
 This parameter adds specific intron information to the alignment files (BAM).
 This information is necessary for Braker3 to correctly understand and use the alignments to annotate genes.
 Without this parameter, Braker3 may not function correctly or may produce incomplete results.

 # Structural annotation

+We now have the following required inputs :
+- A masked genome in FASTA format
+- RNAseq sequence alignments in BAM format
+- Protein annotation in FASTA format

-We have a masked genome in fasta format, RNAseq sequence alignments in bam format and protein annotation in fasta format.
-We can run [**Braker3**](https://github.com/Gaius-Augustus/BRAKER) to perform the structural annotation of the genome.
+With these files, We can run [**Braker3**](https://github.com/Gaius-Augustus/BRAKER) to perform the structural annotation of the genome.

 > <hands-on-title>Genome annotation with Braker3</hands-on-title>
 >